-For all the fun and enjoyment of a good ride on your bike, cycling pain is a potential problem.
-While cycling is known for of cycling its fractures from nasty high speed falls, it is repetitive cycling injuries that cause most cyclists pain unnecessarily.
+Cycling pain is a potential problem for all the fun and enjoyment of a good ride on your bike.
+While cycling is known for its fractures from nasty high speed falls, repetitive cycling injuries cause most cyclists’ pain unnecessarily.

 As a cyclist myself, I am personally aware of knee pain, back pain, hip pain, sciatica and neck pain from a poor bike setup and too many kilometres in the wrong position.

-In this article, I hope to keep your cycling fun by discovering how to prevent common injuries impacting on your ride.
-Whether you are interested in road cycling, triathlons, mountain biking, velodrome cycling or just the commute to work, the cycling injury prevention principles are similar, but do vary depending on the the performance you want out of yourself and your bike.
+In this article, I hope to keep your cycling fun by discovering how to prevent common injuries impacting your ride.
+Whether you are interested in road cycling, triathlons, mountain biking, velodrome cycling or just the commute to work, the cycling injury prevention principles are similar.
+Still, they do vary depending on the performance you want out of yourself and your bike.

 Cycling – Power Phases

-A cycling physiotherapist will be able to identify if you have any lack of motion, strength deficits and help you address these possible sources of injury.
+A cycling physiotherapist will identify if you have any lack of motion and strength deficits and help you address these possible sources of injury.

-We highly recommend a professional bike fit if you are suffering pain or discomfort while cycling of would seriously like to optimise your cycling efficiency.
+We highly recommend a professional bike fit if you are suffering pain or discomfort while cycling or would seriously like to optimise your cycling efficiency.